fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 ```
 <figcaption style="text-align:center;">Code Block 2</figcaption>

-The `map` adaptor uses a named closure to compute the mean and maximum index for each reservoir.
+The `map` adaptor uses the named closure `reservoir_mean_and_max_index` to compute the mean and maximum index for each reservoir.
 Since the reservoir is a `Vec<Numbered<f64>>`, we use standard Rust `Iterator` methods.
 We need to extract the `count` field to update the maximum index present in the reservoir and expose the `item` field that has the value of the sample so we can compute the mean.
 Applying the `.fold()` adaptor with the accumulator a tuple `(max_index, sum_of_values)` reduces the reservoir down to the pair needed, except that we still have to divide the sum by the capacity to obtain the mean.
 ```rust, ignore
 let reservoir_mean_and_max_index = |reservoir: &Vec<Numbered<f64>>| -> Numbered<f64> {
         let result = reservoir.iter().fold((0, 0.), |acc, x| {